It feels like you have done something wrong, like you are being punished for being a poor parent but someone is wrecking revenge on your child.

 It feels like you want to do anything in your power to change places and it feels like you are useless to help.

-Trying to be strong for my daughter almost broke me, when Molly was diagnosed it felt like the last straw, I tried so desperatly to not let her see my fear whilst I tried to learn all I could about this incurable condition.
+Trying to be strong for my daughter almost broke me, when my daughter was diagnosed it felt like the last straw, I tried so desperately to not let her see my fear whilst I tried to learn all I could about this incurable condition.

 I could not be any more proud of my daughter.